NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

 Extra flattening comes with an efficiency challenge during checkpoint resharding.
 Since flattening is applied after the global tensors is sharded into the grid of local chunks, loading after resharding requires accessing incontiguous data fragments.
-An example solution for that is implemented in the `dist_checkpointing/strategies/resharding.py` module and involves saving the flattened tensor with a different global shape than the original one.
+An example solution for that is implemented in the `resharding <https://github.com/NVIDIA/Megatron-LM/blob/main/megatron/core/dist_checkpointing/strategies/resharding.py>`_ module and involves saving the flattened tensor with a different global shape than the original one.

 Example: For a global tensor [[0, 1, 2, 3, 4, 5], [6, 7, 8, 9, 10, 11]] with sharding by TP (tensor-parallel) over the second axis, here are the local shards if TP=2: